bredthau/autostart-client/Readme.md

 Autostart-Server is inspired by socket-activation via [node-systemd](https://github.com/rubenv/node-systemd), being a pure node implementation of the concept, which is useful for systems where ``systemd`` is not an option.
 It will create ``net.Servers`` listening to the the specified sockets and start the corresponding server apps on activity, forwarding all traffic to that app.

 ## Installation
-This library requires __node v.6.5.0__ or higher for ES6 feature support.
+This library requires __node v.7.6.0__ or higher.
+In principle it should work with node versions since __node v.6.5.0__, however the tests use newer features, so use at your own risk.

 ```
 $ npm install autostart-client